Trump, Afghanistan, and ‘The Tweet of Damocles’

 So, what is the madman's plan?

-Trump being Trump, he has left the Pentagon, the commanders in the field, and the Afghan government wondering when he will pick up his cell phone, make a declaration like the one that betrayed U.S. Kurdish allies in Syria, and let the blade fall that cuts all U.S. involvement in Afghanistan.
-As counterinsurgency expert David Kilcullen puts it, they are all “sitting under the tweet of Damocles.”
+Trump being Trump, he has left the Pentagon, the commanders in the field, and the Afghan government wondering when he will pick up his cell phone, punch in a declaration like the one that betrayed U.S. Kurdish allies in Syria, and let the blade fall that cuts all U.S. involvement in Afghanistan.
+As counterinsurgency expert David Kilcullen puts it, they all “sit under the tweet of Damocles.”
+Even if he then tries to reverse course, as he did with the Kurds, Trump will just amplify confusion, and that is the last thing Afghan policy needs.

+Kilcullen, an Australian "soldier-scholar" recognized internationally as an authority on asymmetric conflicts and small wars, worked as an often contentious consultant with the George W. Bush and Obama administrations.
+He is the author most recently of The Dragons and the Snakes: How the Rest Learned to Fight the West, due for publication in March.

-Kilcullen, a widely respected Australian authority on counterinsurgency, worked as a consultant with the George W. Bush and Obama administrations on Iraq and Afghanistan.
-Ironically, since few people have a more granular sense of the problems faced and their causes, he was not among those interviewed for the U.S. government’s “lessons learned” project that is the basis for the Post series.
+Ironically, since few people have a more granular sense of the problems faced in Afghanistan and their causes, Kilcullen was not among those interviewed for the U.S. government’s “lessons learned” project that is the basis for the Post series.

 For my part, I have been of the GTFO school regarding Afghanistan for about 17 of the 18 years since the U.S. invaded.
 But in phone conversations over the last few days, Kilcullen and Crocker offered several potentially useful insights to the current situation that I think deserve consideration.